 I should note that this last point—the problems attending growth being drowned out by a bogus debate about the climate science—is essential if you want to understand why the human species may become extinct in the next few hundred years.
 This same behavior has been called fiddling while Rome burns, and humans seem to be especially adept at it.

 Another limitation is covered by the expression not seeing the forest for the trees.
 That limitation also has a time dimension—characteristic human myopia.
 We can immediately see that we have a consciousness problem here, not an intelligence problem.
 People must be able to see their world from the outside looking in, they must reflect on who they are and sort out their self-destructive behaviors.
-Generally speaking, the necessary separation is impossible for humans to achieve.
-People are typically totally immersed in the crazy world they themselves have created.
-They need to view the lunatic asylum from outside its walls.

-In some ways it is, but there are too many uncertainties.
+Maybe yes, maybe not.
 The crude oil supply is obviously precarious and will become more so over time.
 But what about coal?
 Really, no one knows how much economically exploitable coal lies out there waiting for humans to dig it up.
 And natural gas will likely be relatively abundant for some decades to come.

 I prefer behavioral criteria in thinking about human outcomes.
 I guarantee you that if humans start running short of energy, they will burn every combustible thing in sight in order to cook their meals, heat or cool their homes, move goods or themselves from place A to place B, etc. That will obviously wreak all sorts of ecological havoc.

 When we think about the much longer-term future, the number of possible scenarios quickly becomes unmanageable.
 The best we can do is identify destructive trends and extrapolate them based on our knowledge of ourselves (the human species).
 We know what our species does, and has always done, so naturally we expect them to do more of it in the future.
-In the Australian article, Stephen Boydon offered an alternative view which is not far removed from Fenner's.
+In short, the present always mirrors the past.

 Fenner's colleague and long-time friend Stephen Boyden, a retired professor at the ANU, says there is deep pessimism among some ecologists, but others are more optimistic.